parallelworks/workflow_tutorial/013_multihost_docker_mpi/README.md

 - `main.sh` submits hello-world-mpi-docker.sh to the chosen SLURM resource through SSH.
 - `hello-world-mpi-docker.sh` is an independent script illustrating the utilization of multinode MPI with Docker in a SLURM environment, employing Docker Swarm to establish a container cluster.

+For the code implementation, you can refer to the accompanying GitHub repository: [GitHub Repository](https://github.com/parallelworks/workflow_tutorial/edit/main/013_multihost_docker_mpi/)

 Users can specify a Docker repository containing OpenMPI and configure the number of nodes and partition scheduler directives for job submission.
 Notably, all available cores are utilized for the MPI hello world, thus `--exclusive` scheduler directive is hardcoded in `hello-world-mpi-docker.sh`.
 Additionally, `--ntasks-per-node` is set to 1 in `hello-world-mpi-docker.sh`, reflecting a single Docker container per node.